-As a Catholic school with excellent pastoral care, we have always had a strong focus on emotional wellbeing.
+As an independent Catholic school with excellent pastoral care, we have always had a strong focus on emotional wellbeing.
 We nurture our students and teach them to love and value themselves.
 Sadly, it is well documented that mental health has become one of the most pressing concerns for young people in recent years.

 To help our students cope with the increasing stresses and strains of adolescent life, we are introducing a programme of mindfulness in the Senior School and incorporating it into the curriculum as an invaluable life skill.
 This will be led by Mr Gay, Head of Religious Education and a qualified teacher of mindfulness.